 Your entire life consists of sensory perceptions, thoughts and emotions.
 That’s it, that’s your life!
 This is how you experience life and it essentially makes up your “world”.
 It becomes you, your identity, and how you view the world and navigate through daily life with all its ups and downs (actually, there is another – and the most important – which I will reveal at the end).
 Of course, you inhabit your body but through your sensory perceptions, thoughts and emotions, you perceive and react to the world.
-Mix it all up into a crazy cocktail and it is truly remarkable how we digest and process all this incoming while trying to maintain a state of wellbeing.
+Mix it all up into a crazy cocktail and it is truly remarkable how we digest and process all these incoming inputs while trying to maintain a state of wellbeing.
 Allow me to define each more in detail:

 Sensory perceptions: This is all that you see, hear, smell, taste and touch.
 On a daily basis, you are bombarded with an overload of senses.
 Just going for a drive you see buildings, signs, trees, cars, lights; you hear honking and smell exhaust fumes as you sip your coffee and listen to the radio.
 On a trip to the supermarket, you smell different foods, you see aisles and aisles of foods, you may hear an angry customer at the checkout, you touch the fruits and vegetables as you selectively choose them.
 At a wine bar, you hear music, you taste wine, you smell finger food, you tap your finger on the table.
 Your sensory perceptions are literally inundated every day just doing the simple and mundane things of life as your busy mind processes all of it.
 Remarkably, most of these experiences just pass through your mind as you carry on and enjoy your day.
 But occasionally something triggers a memory: you see a guy at the bakery that reminds you of your last boyfriend and your mind goes ballistic, reliving the awful breakup you had with him; you see a red car on the freeway that looks exactly like your ex-wife’s red car and a flood of memories come back; you see a dog at the park that reminds you of your beloved Fido and you start to cry.
 These emotional triggers flare up at the most random times and gets stuck in your mind, the sensory perceptions don’t pass through.
 You dwell on it, contemplate it, replay it all in your mind dozens of time until ultimately it passes through or you sufficiently suppress it back into your unconscious.
 You exert a tremendous amount of mental energy trying to process and digest this.
 But it’s important to note that most of your daily life that you perceive through your senses literally passes through your mind effortlessly with no drama.

 Thoughts: This is what is whirling and swirling all day in your mind.
 We have up to 50,000 thoughts per day and can hold up to six concurrently in your mind at a time.
 That is an extraordinary amount of mind activity.
+Thoughts are like pop up ads on a web browser.
 Now, of course, the ability to think is what makes us exceptional: we plan, organize, fix, create and converse all uniquely with our thinking mind and that is our special gift.
 But it’s the habitual thinking that gets us in trouble as the majority of our thoughts are redundant and, quite frankly, nonsense as you repeat habitual thinking with the same patterns.
 This is because we cannot stay in the present moment.
 All day we are immersed in our thought processes, dwelling in the past or fantasizing in the future.
 It can range from thinking about what to have for dinner to the mean thing your friend said to you yesterday to the text message you need to send to what your weekend plans are to the fight you had with your boyfriend three months ago.
 Thoughts like these just recycle over and over again.
 Wash, rinse, repeat.
 You may replay an awful conversation you had with your sister twenty times over in a day, is this really necessary?
 It’s actually a form of insanity, a dysfunctional use of your mind.
 Even worse, your mind can turn on you, becoming an inner bully and your own worst enemy, telling you you are not good enough, not smart enough, not worthy of love.
 Thought is necessary for us to function and thrive, but this type of habitual thinking is destructive.

 We often have all three of the above colliding simultaneously as they are so integrated and intertwined.
 For example: If we see or hear our neighbor fighting, our thought process may be to intervene or perhaps think about moving.
 Both these thoughts can stir emotions.
 Should you be confrontational and pound on their door?
 Your mind drifts to some fantasy of you telling off your neighbor, all the while creating tension, fear and anger in your body.
 Then perhaps your mind shifts to moving out instead as the thought of conflict makes you nauseous.
 Your mind now drifts to all the work it takes to pack up your stuff, hire a truck, call your friends for help, etc. Anxiety creeps in at all the effort and energy this entails coupled with the fear of the unknown (where will I move to?).
 You can see how a simple event can create a dangerous cocktail as we navigate through all we observe and perceive and try to process it correctly.